 Sesame seeds are usually sold in two different forms: hulled and unhulled.
 Most sesame seeds sold in grocery stores are hulled - they have had their seed coat removed and are whiter in color and taste sweeter.

-Unhulled sesame seeds still have their seed coat intact and are usually brown in color and have a faint bitterness to them.
+Hulled sesame seeds work better for sweeter treats like bread and desserts.
+Unhulled sesame seeds still have their seed coat intact.
+They are usually brown in color and have a faint bitterness.

-Ingredients used in making beniseed soup
+Ingredients used

-Sesame seeds: I buy unhulled sesame seeds from Amazon but you might also get it from a whole foods store.
-Some African stores sell preprocessed and prepackaged beniseeds, and you can just use it straight from the package without any further processing.
+- Sesame seeds: I buy unhulled sesame seeds from Amazon, but you might also get them from a Whole Foods store.
+Some African stores sell preprocessed and prepackaged beniseeds, which you can use straight from the package without any further processing.
+I prefer to process them myself because they are cheaper and taste so much fresher and better.

-Vegetables: Chopped spinach, bell pepper, habanero pepper, and onions.
+- Vegetables: Chopped spinach, bell pepper, habanero pepper, and onions.

-Spices: Ground crayfish, bouillon powder, cayenne pepper, and salt.
+- Spices: Ground crayfish, bouillon powder, cayenne pepper, and salt.

-Beef or your choice of meat.
+- Beef or your choice of meat.
 You can even leave out all meat products for a vegetarian option!

 How to make beniseed soup

-First, you'll have to roast the sesame seeds in the oven to release its wonderful nutty taste and flavor.
-Preheat your oven to 450F.
+- First, roast the sesame seeds in the oven to release their wonderful nutty taste and flavor.

-Add palm oil to a pot on medium heat and add the chopped onions.
+- Add palm oil to a pot on medium heat and add the chopped onions.
 After about a minute, add the blended bell pepper and habanero mix and stir for 5 minutes.

-Then, add the blended sesame seeds and stir until it begins to clump together.
+- Then, add the blended sesame seeds and stir until it begins to clump together.

-Add the beef, bouillon powder, crayfish, cayenne pepper, and stir.
-After about 5 minutes, pour in the broth/water, mix together and check for salt and adjust if necessary.
+- Add the beef, bouillon powder, crayfish, and cayenne pepper, and stir.
+After about 5 minutes, pour in the broth/water, mix together, check for salt, and adjust if necessary.
+The amount of salt you’ll need to add will depend on how much salt the broth/stock already contains, so add sparingly.

 This soup serves 6 and contains 7g net carbs per serving.
 It freezes very well and keeps well in the fridge for about 5 days.